Entropy of homeomorphisms on unimodal inverse limit spaces: Introduction

 As unimodal inverse limit spaces mimic to some extent the structure of H\'enon attractors, Theorems~\ref{thm:entropy} and \ref{thm:entropy_quadratic} can be seen as a step towards an entropy rigidity result for H\'enon attractors.
-Recall that the H\'enon map is $H_{a,b}(x, y) = (1 + y - ax^2, bx)$, and for parameters $a \in (0,2)$ and small $b$, there is a bounded open forward invariant set $U$ such that $\cap_{n\ge n} H^n(U)$ is a continuum, called the {\em (global) attractor}.
+Recall that the H\'enon map is $H_{a,b}(x, y) = (1 + y - ax^2, bx)$, and for parameters $a \in (0,2)$ and small $b$, there is a bounded open forward invariant set $U$ such that $\cap_{n \ge 0} H^n(U)$ is a continuum, called the {\em (global) attractor}.
 Barge and Holte \cite{BaH} proved that for parameter values $a$ where $q_a$ has an attracting periodic orbit, and small values of $b$, $H_{a,b}$ restricted to the global attractor is topologically conjugate to shift homeomorphisms on inverse limit of an interval with bonding map $q_a$.
-Hence Theorem~\ref{thm:entropy_quadratic} applies in this situation.
+Hence Theorem~\ref{thm:entropy_quadratic} applies in this situation, but due to a result by Barge \cite{barge}, this may be the only case where H\'enon attractors are homeomorphic to unimodal inverse limit spaces with a single bonding map.

+Despite this, it would be interesting to see if general H\'enon (or Lozi) attractors exhibit rigidity of entropy.
+Specifically, what is the class of H\'enon maps $H_{a,b}$ for which entropy of every self-homeomorphism of the corresponding attractor is an integer multiple of $h_{top}(H_{a,b})$?

-Another situation pertains to certain skew-products of tent-maps, see \cite{HRS}.
-In this case, the attractor is a projection of the inverse limit space of a tent map, and the entropy rigidity is as described in Theorem~\ref{thm:entropy}.
-It would be interesting to see if general H\'enon or Lozi attractors exhibit rigidity of entropy, even though they are not homeomorphic to unimodal inverse limit spaces with a single bonding map \cite{barge}.
+Let us mention a final example of entropy rigidity pertaining to certain skew-products of tent maps, see \cite{HRS}.
+In this case, the attractor is a projection of the inverse limit space of a tent map, and the entropy rigidity is as described in Theorem~\ref{thm:entropy}. \ equipped with metric $d(x,y) = \sum_{n \le 0} 2^n |x_n - y_n|$ and {\em induced} $($or {\em shift$)$ homeo\-morphism}